dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

+The superior forme of Landorus, this legendary kami is the king of defeating Electric-type Pokemon.
+A very recent release at the time of writing this (actually, it's still not out until next month), Therian Forme Landorus should be the ace of any Ground-type team.
+Hopefully soon, we'll have the option to change the lesser Incarnate Forme into this one, but an official announcement has yet to be made.

+> If you're reading this and forme changing has been added to the game, please yell at me either on Twitter [@GoDreamEaters](https://www.twitter.com/godreameaters) or via e-mail at DreamEaters.Go@gmail.com
+{:.note title="Updates Coming Soon"}
+{:.faded}

 ### Excadrill - I Dig It!
 ![Excadrill](https://img.pokemondb.net/sprites/home/normal/excadrill.png)

 > Mud-Slap + Drill Run
 {:.note title="Optimal Moveset"}
 {:.faded}

+It's always great to have a top-placing attacker that's also accessible and easy to get.
+Wild Drilbur are often uncommon spawns in cities, while Excradrill itself has been known to appear in 3✰ Raids from time to time.
+Be sure to catch any wild spawns you encounter, and feeding them Pinap Berries means you'll quickly earn the 50 Candy needed to evolve them.

 ### Landorus (Incarnate Forme) - Second verse, same-ish as the first.
 ![Ladorus](https://img.pokemondb.net/sprites/home/normal/landorus-incarnate.png)